Riley Greene Player Props: Tigers vs. Astros

 - The Astros had the second-ranked team ERA among all MLB pitching staffs (2.89).

-- Valdez (0-0) gets the starting nod for the Astros, his second of the season.
+- The Astros are sending Javier (0-0) out to make his second start of the season.

-- His most recent appearance came on Thursday against the Chicago White Sox, when the left-hander tossed five scoreless innings while giving up six hits.
+- His last time out came on Saturday against the Chicago White Sox, when the right-hander tossed five innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.